hunterloftis/knockout/documentation/plugins-namespaces.md

 Most Knockout-based apps will also dynamically fetch data, add it to a view model, and bind to a view.
 By itself, Knockout supports only a single global view model - if you want multiple (eg ajaxed data), you must break bindings into specific DOM containers, or use the namespaces plugin.

-Namespaces provide a solution to the multiple-view model problem.
+Namespaces provide an elegant solution for multiple view-models.
 They will bind 'data-bind,' 'data-bind-someSpace,' and 'data-bind-anotherSpace' without conflict and without DOM wrappers.

 {% capture plugin_download_link %}
  * __[Version 0.1.0](https://github.com/hunterloftis/knockout.namespaces/tree/master/build/output)__ (1.5kb minified)